azzmosphere/rearobotproblem/README.md

 =====================

 The Toy Robot application is designed to be as flexible as possible.
-With that in mind aside from the initialiser all concrete classes are produced by a factory that complies to a interface and is dynamically loaded.
+With that in mind aside from the initialiser and core all concrete classes are produced by either the initialiser or a factory that complies to a interface and is dynamically loaded.
+The only representation is the interface, the concrete implementation is derived from the robottoyrc.xsd file.

 The idea is that the program can be extended minimal code changes.